sjdavalle/pe-compass/README.md

 <br />

-## Recursive Inspection (Parsing Many Files)
+## Iterative Inspection (Parsing Many Files)
-To recursively parse files, **you must have built** a list of target file paths as shown above.
-Then you can use your platform's shell to iterate per line of the targets file you would have created.
+- To recursively parse files, **you must have built** a list of target file paths as shown above.
+- Then you can use your platform's shell to iterate per line of the targets file you would have created.

+Upcoming features will allow `pe-compass` to inspect file content without using iterative for-loops from a shell, stay tuned!

-Below are examples for using `BASH` on Unix/MacOS/Linux platforms, and the `POWERSHELL` way on Windows Platforms.
+Below are **examples** for using `BASH` on Unix/MacOS/Linux platforms, and the `POWERSHELL` way on Windows Platforms.

 ### Linux/MacOS/Unix Recurse Inspection
 **Step 1**